 We offer a range of topics that tackle some of the big questions at the forefront of international cosmology and galaxy evolution.
-Research students in South Africa have a historic opportunity provided by MeerKAT and the future SKA.
-In each topic below, there is a focus on MeerKAT and SKA, and their synergy with other surveys.
+Research students in South Africa have a historic opportunity provided by MeerKAT (sarao.ac.za/science/meerkat/) and the future SKA (skatelescope.org/).
+In each topic below, there is a focus on the South African-based radio arrays MeerKAT, SKA, HERA (reionization.org) and HIRAX (hirax.ukzn.ac.za/).
+Some topics also look at the synergy of radio surveys with optical/ infrared galaxy surveys such as LSST, DESI and Euclid.